Heimdal

 – the Trusted Automated Exchange of Indicator Information (TAXIITM) for machine-to-machine communications.

-These standards enable the sharing of threat activity details (techniques, methods, processes, vulnerabilities, action plans) via a communications protocol.
+These standards allow sharing of threat activity details (techniques, methods, processes, vulnerabilities, action plans) via a communications protocol.

 Pulsedive